amirmasoud-iravani/ai-engineering-school/07_deep_learning/README.md

 # Deep learning with PyTorch

 This classroom is planned but not filled yet.
 Keeping the folder now gives the school a stable map.
+I think of both colab and local machine implementations.

 ## Planned lessons